dwrobel/flatcam/README.md

 =================================================

+02.03.2020

+- added property that allow the FCComboBox to update the view with the last item loaded; updated the app to use this property

 01.03.2020

 - updated the CutOut Tool such that while adding manual gaps, the cutting geometry is updated on-the-fly if the gap size or tool diameter parameters are adjusted